12 Top Tips for Tiling a Bathroom

 8.)
 Bathroom Flooring Tiles

 If you want the floor to appear as one big tile, you can plump for unified tiling, which achieves this effect.
 What it also does is make the surroundings look more prominent, therefore making the room appear bigger.
-All you need to do is choose large tiles and grouting that’s a similar colour to the tiles, remembering to position the tiles close together.
+All you need to do is choose large tiles and grouting that’s a similar color to the tiles, remembering to position the tiles to close together.

 9.)
 Use the Same Colour Tiles for the Floor and Wall

 By using the same colored wall and floor tiles as well as similar colored grouting, this helps make your bathroom look as if it’s larger than it is.

 10.)
 Carefully Place Tiles